Recording Item Donations

 When to use custom items

-- Items not in the database (antiques, collectibles, specialty items)
+- Items not in the FMV guide (for example, luxury or specialty items)

 - Items where you have better comparable sales data

-- Items in less than good condition (select Other quality)
+- Items in less than good used condition (select Other quality)

 Add a custom item